 The other day, a friend wanted to share with me a delicious loose tea he’d bought in Chinatown recently, but neither of us had a tea infuser handy.
 Tea infusers (like the one in the picture) are those little mesh balls that open up so you can put the tea leaves inside.
 Then you put the whole thing down in your hot water like you would a tea bag, and let it brew.
-(Tea balls are often called Tea infusers, which isn’t exactly correct, but just so you know what I’m talking about.)
+It turns out you can make a tea infuser out of tin foil.

 - Cut a piece of tin foil about one foot square.

 - Fold it twice (to one-quarter the original size).

 - Pour your tea leaves into the center of the tin foil

 - Bring the corners of the tin foil together above the leaves, then twist and fold them.
 You’ll end up with what looks like a tin foil ball on the end of a tin foil stick, with the leaves inside the “ball” and the stick as a makeshift handle.